 On your last full day in Medellin, we’ll have a few different options this morning depending on your personal interests and your level of guayabo from yesterday’s nightlife.

 Option A: Minorista Market

-If you’ve never been to one of those big crazy local markets where you can get everything from wild exotic fruits, cow tongues, hole in the wall restaurants, furniture, live animals, and beyond, then you should check out La Minorista in El Centro.
+If you’ve never been to one of those big crazy local markets where you can get everything from wild exotic fruits, cow tongues, food from hole in the wall restaurants, furniture, live animals, and beyond, then you should check out La Minorista in El Centro.
 It’s a wild mix of smells, colors, and strange things, good for a few hours in the morning, but be sure to go by taxi (or go by metro to downtown, then grab a taxi from there).

 Option B: Exploring a Cool Neighborhood

 One thing that keeps me living in Medellin for the long-term is some of the awesome, vibrant neighborhoods that the city has to offer.
 Spend the morning just meandering around one of the cool ones like Envigado (La Magnolia & Jardines), Laureles, or Provenza.
 There are small coffee shops, loads of restaurants, cool stores, and lots of hidden gems.
 Laureles is my favorite.
 But Envigado is another great one… Make a stop at Cafe Otraparte for a coffee in their relaxing garden.